Brothman/React-Native-Projects/README.md

 I want to implement a custom checkbox for completed notes, rather than the built in React Native `Switch` Component.

+#### Priorities Screen

+I want to implement a priorities screen to list one's daily priorities for my Mom.

 #### Add Code Snippets to ReadME

 I will add code snippets under the key feature sections.